Certified Medical Assistant Visa Sponsorship Jobs in South Carolina

 Which companies sponsor visas for certified medical assistants in South Carolina?

 The largest sponsors of certified medical assistant positions in South Carolina are integrated health systems, including Prisma Health (headquartered in Columbia and Greenville), MUSC Health (Charleston), and Tidelands Health (Myrtle Beach area).
-Larger hospital networks are more likely to have established HR and immigration infrastructure to manage H-1B or other work visa petitions than smaller independent practices.
+Larger hospital networks are more likely to have established HR and immigration infrastructure to manage H-1B visa or other work visa petitions than smaller independent practices.

 Which visa types are most common for certified medical assistant roles in South Carolina?